Prerequisites

 Understanding Your Deployment

-Your deployed model provides an OpenAI-compatible endpoint, meaning you can use it with any client library that supports the OpenAI API format.
-The endpoint supports:- Text and image inputs (for multimodal models like Qwen VL)
+Your deployed model exposes an OpenAI-compatible endpoint, so you can use it with any client library that supports the OpenAI API format.
+The endpoint supports:- Text inputs and completions

 - Streaming and non-streaming responses